 It is clearly visible that the flow exhibits a strong secondary motion throughout the bend.
-While the model predicts maxima of about 0.05m/s, measurements give values of up to 0.15m/s.
+While the model predicts maxima of about 0.05 m/s, measurements give values of up to 0.15 m/s.
 Indeed the model correctly captures the direction of the motion, but underpredicts its strength - a fact that can be seen in other numerical codes as well (e.g. Ghamry & Steffler (2002) [29]).
-A closer possible.
-In contrast, section 5.4 discusses a flow situation where the maxima of the secondary motion were not measured at the bed but rather a significant distance above it - a behaviour which is correctly predicted by the model if a reasonable vertical resolution is employed.
+A closer

-Figure 5.18: Contour plot of computed transversal velocity $u_2$ for cross-sections 3 and 4 of Rozovskii's experiment (top: hexagonal regions; bottom: quadrilateral regions) - figure scaled by the factor 2 in the vertical direction
+Figure 5.18: Contour plot of computed transversal velocity u_2 for cross-sections 3 and 4 of Rozovskii's experiment (top: hexagonal regions; bottom: quadrilateral regions) - figure scaled by the factor 2 in the vertical direction